Credit Union reinvests in Summerside sports centre

 "Through the last decade we have seen the value this facility has given to the Island community and are so very pleased to be continuing this wonderful partnership," said Sarah Millar, general manager of Consolidated Credit Union in Summerside, in a news release.

-The city won't disclose publicly much the agreement is worth.
+The city won't disclose publicly how much the agreement is worth.

 The Credit Union's relationship with the sports centre goes back to its opening in 2007.